 - i.
-Wound <1 cm and minimal/clean soft-tissue injury and minimal fracture comminution - ii.
-Wound >1 cm and moderate soft-tissue injury/contamination and moderate fracture comminution - iii.
-Extensive soft-tissue damage including muscle, skin, neurovascular structures or Open segmental fracture, irrespective of the wound size or Open fractures over 8 hours old - a.
-Adequate soft-tissue coverage, including segmental/severely comminuted fractures - b.
-Extensive loss of soft-tissue, periosteal stripping, bony exposure - c.
-As B including major arterial injury requiring repair for limb salvage hour postinjury (can be given in pre-hospital setting) - observe local guidelines for type of antibiotic drug.
+Wound <1 cm and minimal/clean soft-tissue injury and minimal fracture comminution - Wound >1 cm and moderate soft-tissue injury/contamination and moderate fracture comminution.
+Coverage possible after wound revision. - iii.
+High energy injury regardless of wound size.
+Either an open segmental fracture, an open fracture with extensive soft tissue damage, or a traumatic amputation. - a.
+Adequate coverage possible - Extensive loss of soft-tissue, periosteal stripping, bony exposure.
+Need for flap.
+Collaboration with plastic surgeon. - As B including major arterial injury requiring repair for limb salvage.
+Collaboration with vascular surgeon.

+Antibiotics intravenously should be given preferably within 1 hour postinjury (can be given in pre-hospital setting) - observe local guidelines for type of antibiotic drug.
+Consider broader spectrum antibiotics for high energy injuries and grossly contaminated wounds.
 Initial pathogens may be less of a problem than secondary nosocomial infections.
 Protect the wound!
 The duration of antibiotics is debated.
-One recommendation is that antibiotics should be given until primary closure of the wound, or for 72 hours, whichever is sooner prolonged perioperative antibiotics does not seems to be beneficial in infection prevention (24)[25).
+One recommendation is that antibiotics should be given until primary closure of the wound, or for 72 hours, whichever is sooner.
+Prolonged perioperative antibiotic treatment does not seem to be beneficial in infection prevention (40, 41).